 The great hymn writer of the Oxford Movement and of the later Anglo-Catholics was John Keble, whose hymns and poems are collected in The Christian Year.
 If what we sing rather than how we pray shows what we believe – a new way of looking at the maxim Lex Orandi Lex Credendi – then through the English Hymnal Percy Dearmer and Ralph Vaughan Williams have had a profound influence on modern expressions of Anglican spirituality.

 But two of the most influential writers in terms of Anglican spirituality must have been CS Lewis and TS Eliot.
 CS Lewis, who was born in Belfast, is known to all of us as a spiritual writer ever since we first read the Chronicles of Narnia.
 However, if you have not already read it, could I recommend to you The Four Loves, which is known and loved well beyond the Anglican tradition of spirituality.

-TS Eliot, on the other hand, is one of the most celebrated poets of the 20th century.
+TS Eliot, on the other hand, is one of the most celebrated poets of the 20th century, and this year has marked the 50th anniversary of his death in 1965.
 Ash Wednesday (1930) is the first long poem written by him after his conversion to Anglicanism in 1927.
 In this poem, Eliot deals with the struggle that ensues when one who has lacked faith strives to move towards God.
 Sometimes referred to as Eliot’s “conversion poem,” Ash Wednesday is richly but ambiguously allusive and deals with the aspiration to move from spiritual barrenness to hope for human salvation, inspired by Dante’s Purgatorio.
 Its groundwork of orthodox Christianity discomfited many of the more secular members of his literary circle.

 The Four Quartets ... considered by many to be TS Eliot’s masterpiece, it led to him receiving the Nobel Prize for Literature